simoncblyth/intro_to_cuda/README.rst

 The example is structured as several separate CMake configured projects.
-Globally relevant files and directories are described here, for further details see the README.rst within the directories.
+Globally relevant files and directories are described here, for further details see the README.rst in https://bitbucket.org/simoncblyth/intro_to_cuda/src/default/recon/

 itc.bash
     top level control bash script